housepower/clickhouse_sinker/README.md

 * Support multiple sinker tasks, each runs on parallel.
 * Support multiply kafka and ClickHouse clusters.
 * Bulk insert (by config `bufferSize` and `flushInterval`).
+* Loop write (when some node crashes, it will retry write the data to the other healthy node)
 * Uses Native ClickHouse client-server TCP protocol, with higher performance than HTTP.

 ## Install